academe/osgb-tools/README.md

 Another tool to check: http://www.russ-hore.co.uk/osgb/ (paste in the OSGB reference "SE 01230 34300").
 I suspect all the tools are suffering from rounding errors in different ways, or are maybe using different ellipsoids.
 They need investigating to find *the right one*.

+Converting the opposite way can also be done.
+The Lat/Long values must be in the Airy datum, so convert it from whatever datum is used if it is not.

+    $convert = new Academe\OsgbTools\Convert;
+    $square = new Academe\OsgbTools\Square($convert->latLongToOsGrid($latitude, $longitude));
+    echo $square;
+    // e.g. SE 01230 34300

-Again to note: this will change, and is just a quick library put in to deomonstrate.
+Again to note: this will change, and is just a quick library put in to demonstrate.

 TODO
 ----